shelleywong/CSCI211-Course-Materials/Programs/program05.md

 * Make sure that you are correctly managing dynamic memory.
 * Start today.

+## Plan of Attack

+Work step by step, and test that your program is working as expected along the way:
+1. First make sure to complete the Pqueue and Cust classes (Lab 09) and check that they are functioning as expected.
+2. Add member functions to class Cust that print each of the customer messages.
+3. If you need access to any Cust member variables, you can create getter functions in class Cust.
+4. If you did not complete a ~Pqueue destructor for Lab 09, make sure to do so for P5.
+5. In sim.cpp, get the command line input and make sure all input is valid.
+If not, print the appropriate error message.
+6. One of the command line inputs is an input file that contains information about the customer.
+Read in all of the customer information, one customer at a time: for each customer, create a new Cust object with the provided information and add the customer to the arrival queue before moving on.
+7. After you've gotten all input and added all customers to the arrival queue, you can call the run_simulation() function.
+8. At the beginning of the run_simulation() function, create an array of pointers to Checker structs (also create the Checker struct if you haven't already).
+9. Then implement the body of the simulation (described below).
+10. Print the final messages.
+11. Read the requirements carefully to make sure your program is complete.

 ## General Requirements

 Programs should be well formatted and consistent so they are easy to read.
 The [General Requirements](https://github.com/shelleywong/CSCI211-Course-Materials/blob/main/Programs/README.md#general-requirements) listed in the Programs directory README apply to all programming assignments.<br>